hknutzen/Netspoc/technical.markdown

 filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.

-{% include image.html src="./images/zone.png" description="Zones contain networks and unmanaged routers." %}
+{% include image.html src="./images/zone.png" title="" description="Zones contain networks and unmanaged routers." %}

 Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is enclosed by the areas